Simbiat/HTTP20/doc/HTML.md

     'href' => 'https://www.datafort.ru/',
     #Optional free format description of the event
     'description' => 'Outsourced job for Citi Russia as evening operator.',
-    #Optional list of responsibilities, that can be used for job events.
+    #Optional list of responsibilities that can be used for job events.
 Can be either a string or an array of strings.
     'responsibilities' => [
         'Initiate operations related to End of Day processing', 'Monitor continuous night processes',
         'Level 1 support of subset of regional applications', 'Level 1 or level 2 support of local applications' ],
-    #Optional list of achievements, that can be used for job or education or similar events.
+    #Optional list of achievements that can be used for job or education or similar events.
 Can be either a string or an array of strings.
     'achievements' => [
         'Promoted to day-time operator after approximately 1 year', 'Transferred a paper-based checklist used by operators to Excel featuring several automated functions to improve traceability of work',